Assessment

 ADHD Evaluation

-This evaluation offers a comprehensive evaluation of ADHD symptoms and includes a psychosocial history review along with administration of an ADHD diagnostic interview, targeted symptom measures, and brief cognitive testing (processing speed/attention and working memory only).
-Should a child or young adult present with additional emotional, behavioral, or educational concerns (e.g., anxiety, specific learning challenges) a psychological, educational, or full psychoeducational evaluation may be recommended to ensure that the clinician can make an accurate diagnosis.
+For children and adults with concerns about attention, focus, organization, hyperactivity, or impulsivity.
+This evaluation offers a comprehensive assessment of ADHD symptoms and includes a psychosocial history review along with administration of an ADHD diagnostic interview, targeted symptom measures, and brief cognitive testing of attention, processing speed, and working memory.
+If an individual also presents with emotional, behavioral, or educational concerns — such as anxiety or specific learning challenges — a psychological, educational, or full psychoeducational evaluation may be recommended to ensure diagnostic accuracy.

 Early Entry to Kindergarten Evaluation